unravelin/ravelinjs/CONTRIBUTING.md

 1. Sign up for an ngrok account: https://dashboard.ngrok.com/signup.
 2. Acquire your authtoken: https://dashboard.ngrok.com/get-started/your-authtoken.
 3. If you have not already done so: `npm install`
-4. From the ravelinjs directory: `node_modules/.bin/ngrok authtoken $TOKEN`.
+4. From the ravelinjs directory: `node_modules/.bin/ngrok config add-authtoken $TOKEN`.

 ## 4. Install a JSHint extention in your editor.